RafiKurlansik/daiwt-mlops/README.md

         - `GH_TOKEN`
             - GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+#### Setup and Sync

+With all this setup, we now need to get the initial dataset setup

+The `daiwt-DEV-telco-churn-demo-setup` job will run the dataset load process as well.

+The `dev`, `staging` and `prod` environments will need to be setup.
+First go to `conf/vars.yml` and set the Repo path to where the repo will sit within your workspace.
+For testing, it will probably be "/Repos/<your_user_name>/daiwt-mlops" for production deployments, you might want to utilise a shared directory and execute with service accounts.

+To deploy environments use:
+`dbx deploy -e dev --jinja-variables-file=conf/vars.yml` `dbx deploy -e staging --jinja-variables-file=conf/vars.yml` `dbx deploy -e prod --jinja-variables-file=conf/vars.yml`

+To run the daiwt-DEV-telco-churn-demo-setup workflow using:
+`dbx launch -e dev daiwt-DEV-telco-churn-demo-setup` `dbx launch -e prod daiwt-PROD-telco-churn-demo-setup`

 #### Starting from scratch
 To start over or delete all of the resources in a given workspace, run the `demo-setup` pipeline.
 As part of the `initial-model-train-register` multitask job, the first task `demo-setup` will delete any existing resources, as specified in [`demo_setup.yml`](https://github.com/niall-turbitt/e2e-mlops/blob/main/conf/job_configs/demo_setup.yml).

 ### Workflow

+With everything setup, we can run the multitask jobs to demonstrate the use of MLOps

 1. **Run `PROD-telco-churn-initial-model-train-register` multitask job in prod environment**